clg-du/r-crash-course/lectures/lecture_1/lecture_1.md

 - can be used to document the code.
 - can be used to make the code more readable.

-This example is a simple R script that prints “Hello, World!” to the console. print() is a built-in function in R that prints the specified value to the console.
-R is case-sensitive, so “print” is not the same as “Print”.
+This example is a simple R script that prints `"Hello, World!"` to the console. `print()` is a built-in function in R that prints the specified value to the console.
+R is case-sensitive, so `print` is not the same as `Print`.

-Print “Hello, World!” to the console
+Print `"Hello, World!"` to the console

 ``` r
 print("Hello, World!")